Types of Hard Drives: SSD vs. SATA Hard Drive

 A lot of people will get a SATA drive to store their data, such as iTunes files, documents and pictures, while their operating system is stored on the SSD.
 With your OS stored on the SSD it will boot faster and respond snappier than it would on a SATA drive.
 Plus, most operating systems only need a small amount of space to run efficiently, so buying a SSD with only 20 to 40 GBs of space still saves you money.
 With a huge SATA drive to store your data, you'll be less likely to run out of storage in the near future.

-Take a good look at the reasons behind replacing your drive, the amount of space you need and how much you can spend.
-By doing that and applying what you've learned here will make your hard drive buying experience a piece of cake.
+Now that you've had a crash course on the common types of hard drives and their features, you should feel confident making an informed decision.
+Take a good look at the reasons behind replacing your drive, the amount of space you need, and how much you can spend.
+By doing that and applying what you've learned here, your hard drive buying experience will be easy.